-For some of us, heart disease begins when we’re still in
+For some of us, heart disease begins when we’re still in diapers.

-That may sound a bit dramatic but thanks to the complexities
+That may sound a bit dramatic but thanks to the complexities of cellular

-and cellular level for decades.
+level for decades.

 I know this can sound troubling.
-We like to think we’re in
+We like to think we’re in control

-control of things, but genetics and our environment play a significant role in
+of things, but genetics and our environment play a significant role in

 our heart health.
 When we smoke or make unhealthy diet and exercise decisions,

-we can further exacerbate a problem that may have been brewing since before we
+we can further exacerbate a problem that may have been brewing since before

-Thankfully, we have several weapons in our arsenal that didn’t
+Thankfully, we have several weapons in our arsenal that didn’t exist

-activity and exercise, good information on the perils of smoking, and statins.
+and exercise, good information on the perils of smoking, and statins.

 Let’s start with statins.
 Many people recoil at the word.
 People

-don’t want to hear that they need to take a medication for the rest of their
+don’t want to hear that they need to take a medication for the rest

-feel that the drugs are “working.”
+if they can’t feel that the drugs are “working.”

-When a person takes antibiotics or chemotherapy, there is an
+When a person takes antibiotics or chemotherapy, there is an immediate

 With statins, the drugs work to prevent a coronary event.
+You only know

-no pun intended, is a harder pill to swallow.
+intended, is a harder pill to swallow.

-Taking a pill is important as is all the right life style
+Taking a pill is important as is all the right life style issues, but

-still occur.
+occur.
 This is where genetics plays such a strong role.

-Of course, diet and exercise are also crucial to living a
+Of course, diet and exercise are also crucial to living a long, healthy

-of eating like a caveman for a month or only drinking lemon juice for three
+eating like a caveman for a month or only drinking lemon juice for three

 days, I recommend to my patients that they involve themselves on an ongoing